 NAHB data also shows 60 percent of American households cannot afford the median price of a house at $346,577.
 Hackney said every time the median price goes up, another 153,000 households are priced out of the market.

 Year-over-year average sales prices have increased by 20 percent in Georgia, according to the Georgia Association of Realtors.
 The median sales price of a home in Georgia increased by 23 percent in May to $240,000.

 Hackney said the residential construction industry has a significant economic impact on the state.
 When 42,939 single-family home building permits were issued in 2019, it added $12.3 billion to the construction industry and $1.5 billion in revenue and taxes for local governments, Hackney said.
 It added 170,000 jobs in the state as well.

 Industry experts and advocates also gave testimony on the economic effects of increasing trade jobs and other issues with supply and demand with other construction materials during the more than five-hour meeting Thursday.
 The group will hold meetings throughout the 2021-2022 legislative session.

 “This has been good food for thought,” working group Chair Rep. Marcus Wiedower (R-Watkinsville) said.
 “We are kind of on a fact-finding mission to incite some thought here.”

 – – –

-Nyamekye Daniel has been a journalist for five years.
+Nyamekye Daniel is a regular contributor to The Center Square.
 She was the managing editor for the South Florida Media Network and a staff writer for The Miami Times.
-Daniel’s work has also appeared in The Center Square, the Sun-Sentinel, Miami Herald and The New York Times.